moq-wg/moq-transport/draft-lcurley-warp.md

 ### Recorded Content
 Recorded content has already been encoded.
 Media delivery is blocked exclusively on network throughput.

 Warp is primarily designed for live content, but can switch to head-of-line blocking by changing stream prioritization.
 This is also useful for content that should not be skipped over, such as advertisements.
+To enable head-of-line blocking:

-To enable head-of-line blocking: older streams SHOULD be prioritized over newer streams.
+* Older streams SHOULD be prioritized over newer streams.

 For example, this formula will prioritize older segments: